 - Even Better Leftover.
 Cook once, eat yummy leftovers all week!
 A win for meal prep.
 Your coworkers will be jealous.

 Fiesta Chicken combines fresh ingredients such as diced boneless, skinless chicken breasts (or in my case, freezer ingredients since I almost always have a few on hand), onions, and peppers, with pantry staples like canned fire roasted tomatoes and black beans.

 Everything simmers together in one pan including the brown rice, and by the time you sprinkle on the cheese at the end, you’ll have an ooey-gooey pan of Southwestern goodness that you can serve right from the skillet at the table.

 What makes this Fiesta Chicken especially memorable is its combination of spices.
-Along with the usual Tex-Mex suspects such as cumin and chili powder, I also add traditional ranch spices such as garlic powder, onion powder, and dill.
+Along with the usual Tex-Mex suspects such as cumin and cayenne, I also add traditional ranch spices such as garlic powder, onion powder, and dill.

 If you’ve tried the Hidden Valley Fiesta Ranch Chicken that’s listed on the back of some ranch seasoning packets, this Fiesta Chicken recipe offers the same addictive flavor but is 100% from scratch.
 It’s also similar to my Mexican Chicken and Rice but uses instant instead of long-grain brown rice, so it cooks in about half the time.

 Looking for a slow cooker option?
 You can try this Crock Pot Mexican Casserole.